ubugeeei/chibivue/book/online-book/src/10-minimum-example/025-event-handler-and-attrs.md

 It's a bit long, but if you split it, it's a very simple code.

-addEventListener is simply a function for registering event listeners as the name suggests.
+addEventListener is simply a function for registering event listeners as the name suggests.\
 Although you actually need to remove it at the appropriate timing, we will ignore it for now.

-In patchEvent, we wrap the listener with a function called invoker and register the listener.
+In patchEvent, we wrap the listener with a function called invoker and register the listener.\
 Regarding parseName, it simply converts prop key names such as `onClick` and `onInput` to lowercase by removing "on" (e.g. click, input).
-One thing to note is that in order not to add duplicate addEventListeners to the same element, we add an invoker to the element with the name `_vei` (vue event invokers).
+One thing to note is that in order not to add duplicate addEventListeners to the same element, we add an invoker to the element with the name `_vei` (vue event invokers).\
-By updating existingInvoker.value at the time of patch, we can update the handler without adding duplicate addEventListeners.
+By updating existingInvoker.value at the time of patch, we can update the handler without adding duplicate addEventListeners.\
+The term "invoker" simply means "one who executes."
+There is no deeper meaning; it is just an object that stores the handler that will actually be executed.

 Now let's incorporate it into patchProps and try using it in renderVNode.